 The most common health issue with three legged dogs is that they may develop arthritis earlier than other dogs.
-Because they are missing a leg, more stress is placed on their other legs, and there is more wear and tear on the joints.
-That is why it is especially important to keep them slim, so that they do not have to deal with additional joint stresses from excess weight.
+Because they are missing a leg, more stress is placed on their remaining joints, and there is more wear and tear.
+Therefore, it is very important to keep them slim, so that they do not have to deal with additional joint stresses from excess weight.

-2. Keep a three legged dog’s foot-pads clean and healthy.
+2. Keep our dog’s foot-pads clean and healthy.

 Proper foot care is very important for a three legged dog.

-Tripod dogs may develop cracked foot-pads because they must support more weight on each leg.
+They may develop cracked foot-pads because of the additional weight placed upon each paw.
 I now apply DermaPaw cream to Shania’s footpads to help keep them protected.

-Also make sure to keep a tripod’s nails short, and to trim the fur at the bottom of her feet.
+I also keep Shania’s nails short, and trim the fur at the bottom of her feet.
 This allows her to walk comfortably, and without slipping.

 3. Watch out for Elbow Hygroma.

 An Elbow Hygroma is a fluid-filled swelling around the dog’s elbow.
-Elbow Hygroma occurs when the elbow bone causes trauma to the soft tissue around it.
-This usually happens in younger dogs who are also constantly lying down, or falling down on a hard surface.
+It occurs, when the elbow bone causes trauma to the soft tissue around it.
+This usually happens in younger dogs who are constantly lying down, or falling down on a hard surface.
 It may also happen when a dog leans, or consistently places too much weight on one elbow.

 As a dog matures, a callus will form to protect the elbow and prevent this condition.
-Dog beds may help with this problem, but some dogs prefer to sleep on cooler, hard surfaces.
+Dog beds may help, but some dogs prefer to sleep on cooler, hard surfaces.

 For outside the house, we use the Coolaroo outdoor dog bed.
 It is durable, provides a soft surface, and is elevated from the floor.
-The elevation allows free flow of air during hot days, and prevents water from accumulating during rainy days.
+The elevation allows free air-flow during hot days, and prevents water from accumulating during rainy days.